Kenivia/pysync/README.md

   - select Desktop app for Application type, and enter any Name(pysync)
   - click CREATE
   - you'll be prompted with a screen, click DOWNLOAD JSON
-  - rename the file to `client_secrets.json` and place this file in `./pysync/data`, replacing the dummy file that's already in there
+  - rename the file to `client_secrets.json` and place this file in `./pysync/data`
   - and you're done!

 ## Requirements

 - `python3.6+`

-- `send2trash`: `pip3 install send2trash`
+- `python-dateutil`, `send2trash`, `google-api-python-client` and `google-auth-oauthlib`

+- pysync should detect missing packages and install them automatically using `pip`.

 - a folder at `~/gdrive` to sync with (you can change the location in `./pysync/options.py`)